GoogleCloudPlatform/terraform-google-secure-cicd/examples/private_cluster_cicd/README.md

 We will use the Bank of Anthos sample application as the target code on which to execute the CI/CD pipeline.

+## Prerequisites
+* GKE cluster(s) to deploy workloads, specified using the `deploy_branch_clusters` variable.
+See the [secure-cd module](https://github.com/GoogleCloudPlatform/terraform-google-secure-cicd/tree/main/modules/secure-cd) for details on specifying the `deploy_branch_clusters` object.
+* Run `gcloud auth application-default login` before following the steps below.

+## Setup

+To deploy this example:

 ### Build the infrastructure

 1. Create working directory